Crash!

 I go forward to the shrouds to unclip the running backstay.
 Not a second after my foot steps back into the cockpit, the next 35 knots hits.

-squalls, lee shores and lost steering
+Squalls, lee shores and lost steering

 Out of nowhere, we get 30 knots.
 We start heeling, I shout for main sheet off, Ben starts to dump it, but a gust causes us to round up.
 The helm is heavy and I am desperately trying to bring us back down.
 But I go too far, and now we really are overpowered.
 As we prepare to tack, I hand over the helm to Charles.
 We round up again.
 We lose steering.

-the inopportune tuna
+The inopportune tuna

 There’s a squall coming.
 A big one.
 I wake Ben to get the Code Zero furled.
 Click, click, click, click, click goes the fishing line.
 Of course, after 36 hours of having the fishing gear out, now we get our first bite.
 We prioritise furling the zero, then try to reel the fish in.
 It’s a big one, heavy.
 Halfway reeled in, we lose the fish.
 So there’s still no fish braai on the cards.
 The squall is close now.
 We finish dropping and lashing down the Code Zero as the heavens open.

-code zero: passage making
+Code zero: passage making

 Charles has lit the braai!
 It’s giving first night of the Caribbean 600 vibes, braaiing downwind.
 We should be on the spinnaker, but we haven’t finished rigging it and quite frankly we’re still too tired to sort it out if something goes wrong.
 So for now, we’re rigging a stabiliser for the main and poling out the jib, running goose winged.